andretrovello/andretrovello/README.md

 ## Hi there 👋

-I'm André, a passionate astrophysics enthusiast diving deep into data analysis with R and Python. 🚀
+I'm André, BSc. in Physics at Universidade de São Paulo and currently doing my master´s in Astronomy at IAG-USP. 🚀

 ### 🔭 Currently Working On
 - Astrophysics research projects
 - Data analysis and visualization
+- Non-parametric decomposition in Disk Galaxies

 ### 🌱 Currently Learning
 - Python for data science